sladkydrevo/spaghetti-bolognese/README.md

-# spaghetti-bolognese
+# Ragu' alla Bolognese

 An attempt to create something useful and delicious...
-BEEF RAGOUT!
+BEEF RAGU'!
 RAG, in short.